SKNCEL

 UX scores reflect qualitative heuristic review across three vectors per brand (navigation clarity, visual appeal, product discovery).
 Directional, not proprietary research.

-Strategic takeaway — what skncel actually takes from each
+Strategic takeaway — what skncel, as an acne specialist, takes from each

-From The Ordinary: ingredient-first product naming, and a genuinely deep regimen quiz — not a 4-question micro-form.
+From The Ordinary: formula transparency for Acnacidol and actives; a deep regimen quiz, not a 4-question micro-form.

 1